github-libra/github-libra.github.io/_posts/2016-05-07-CSS-stacking-order.md

 ## Stacking Context

-> Stacking context is the three-dimensional conceptualization of HTML elements along an imaginary z-axis relative to the user who is assumed to be facing the viewport or the webpage.
+> Stacking context is the three-dimensional conceptualization of HTML elements along an imaginary z-axis relative to the user who is assumed to be facing the viewport or the web page.
 HTML elements occupy this space in priority order based on element attributes.

 A stacking context is formed, anywhere in the document, by any element which is either